nennigb/amc2moodle/amc2moodle/amc2moodle/README.md

 \end{choices}
 ```
 It is noteworthy that there is NO `$x=$` or additional things...
+The moodle wildcard, cannot be replaced in equations rendered by mathjax.

 More example are available in the test suite.

 This fonctionnaly is **experimental** and may possibly have side effects with other usage of `fp` in the question definition.

-Only provate datasets are currently supported.
+Only private datasets are currently supported.

+> Supported options : `decimal_number` (number of decimal place in random number), `nitems` (number of variants for each random parameter)

 ### Open Question
 These questions defined in AMC with `\AMCOpen` are converted into `essay` questions in moodle.
 Only information about the number of lines is passed to moodle, other options (mostly use for text formating) are skipped.